onlive/ruby_git_hooks/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License and Copying

+Ruby Git Hooks is released under the MIT License by OL2, Inc.
+Please see the file LICENSE.txt for a copy of this license.

 ### Unimplemented, Future: Project-Specific Hooks

 Want to have hooks that are specific to a given project?
 No problem.